My Own Mushing History and Activities

 proving to be excellent sled dogs.
 Recent additions to the team

-another big trap-line leader and Amazing Grace, a yearling with tons of
+and Amazing Grace, a young female with tons of

 talent I am training for a friend.